Slow Cooker Hamburger Soup

 - Heat a large pot or Dutch oven over medium heat.
 Add the onion and cook for 3-4 minutes, stirring occasionally.
 Add the ground beef, sprinkle with 1 teaspoon salt, and cook until browned and no longer pink.
 Drain any excess grease.

-- Add the celery, carrots, bell pepper, potatoes, garlic powder, Italian seasoning, and 2 teaspoons salt.
+- Add the celery, carrots, bell pepper, potatoes, garlic powder, Italian seasoning, pepper and 2 teaspoons salt.
 Cook 2-3 minutes, stirring occasionally.

 - Add the tomato paste and cook for 1 minute.
 Add the chicken stock and water, stirring until well combined.